-The approach is based on ourthe hypothesis that the temperature and moisture fields can diverge in their mean, as well as their vertical, temporal, and horizontal distributions, and the framework only recognizes the differences regardless of their origin.
-Hence, besides identifying regions with high sensitivity to differences in the atmospheric conditions, we are able to approximate a range in coupling strength of the atmospheric segment by systematically modifying the temperature and moisture fields before applying the CTP HIlow framework.
-Here, we focus on the impacts of differences in the mean states and the vertical distribution gradients of temperature and specific humidity in the posterior modification cases compared to the CTRL.
+The approach is based on our hypothesis that the temperature and moisture fields can diverge in their mean, as well as their vertical, temporal, and horizontal distributions, and the framework only recognizes the differences regardless of their origin.
+Hence, besides identifying regions with high sensitivity to differences in the atmospheric conditions, we are able to approximate a range in coupling strength of the atmospheric segment.
+Here, we focus on the impacts of differences in the mean states and the vertical gradients of temperature and specific humidity in the posterior modification cases compared to the CTRL.
 For this purpose, we have set-up two sets of cases, one targeting the analysis of differences in the mean state and one the analysis of differences in the vertical gradients.
-Temperature modifications at the surface range between ±2 K which is derived from an acceptable range of near-surface temperature biases occurring in climate simulations as defined by Kotlarski et al. (2014)2.
-The modifications and decrease over height.
-The a-perturbations-posteriori modifications of moisture were implemented under consideration of the close relationship between temperature and water vapor in the atmosphere, thus, taking into account the respective temperature perturbation-modification (e.g. Willett et al., 2010; Bastin et al., 2019).
+Temperature modifications at the surface range between ± 2 K which is derived from an acceptable range of near-surface temperature biases occurring in climate simulations as defined by Kotlarski et al. (2014), and decrease over height.
+The a-posteriori modifications of moisture were implemented under consideration of the close relationship between temperature and water vapor in the atmosphere, thus, taking into account the respective temperature modification (e.g. Willett et al., 2010; Bastin et al., 2019).